tzuchiangshen/msp430_code/fabooh/readme.md

 Some important files.

-* includes.mk - contains make rules used by all the samples.
-If you want to switch boards you would edit this and find the line where the board and chip files are included
+* common.mk - contains make rules used by all samples.
+To switch boards, edit this file and change the line where the board and chip files are included
-* include-msp430fr5739.mk - will allow you to compile for the Fraunchpad
+* mkfiles/include-msp430fr5739.mk - configuration for the Fraunchpad FRAM board
-* include-msp430g2231in14.mk - for the launchpad with a g2231 chip, It
+* mkfiles/include-msp430g2231in14.mk - configuration for launchpad with an msp430g2231 chip,
-is setup for 16MHz instead of the default 1MHz, you will have to tweak the DCO values in cpu430.h for your chip, or change the F_CPU to 1000000
+setup for 16MHz instead of the default 1MHz, note: DCO values must be tweaked in cpu430.h for your individual chip, or change the F_CPU=1000000 to run with its only precalibrated value
-* include-msp430g2553in29.mk - this is the default using 16MHz g2553 chip
+* mkfiles/include-msp430g2553in29.mk - (default) launchpad configuration
+using the msp430g2553 chip running at 16MHz

 Credits